0ern/latex_template_thesis_unipd/README.md

 ## English

+This is a simple template for writing your dissertation.
+It was made for the University of Padua (UniPD) but can easily be adapted for other universities.

 It is ready to use on the online editor [Overleaf](https://www.overleaf.com/): just download this repository as a .zip file and, after registering for free on Overleaf, on your projects page press " New project "and then" Load project ".

 [See the PDF for a preview](https://github.com/0ern/latex_template_thesis_unipd/blob/main/Template.pdf).